rawscript/red-giant/README.md

 ## Final Words

-We didn’t come here to improve TCP.
+I didn’t come here to improve TCP.
-We came to make it obsolete.
+I came to make it obsolete.

 **Red Giant** is the transport layer for the next Internet — the one where bandwidth is abundant, origins are cheap, and receivers are in control.